-UT-Battelle has established an organizational structure to ensure that environmental stewardship practices are integrated into all facets of its missions at ORNL.
-Programs led by experts in environmental protection and compliance, energy and resource conservation, pollution prevention, and waste management ensure that laboratory activities are conducted in accordance with the environmental policy (see Section 5.2.1.2).
-Information on UT-Battelle's 2023 compliance status, activities, and accomplishments is presented in Section 5.3.
+UT-Battelle has established an organizational structure to ensure that environmental programs are led by experts in environmental protection and compliance, energy and resource conservation, waste minimization, pollution prevention, and waste management and to ensure that laboratory activities are conducted in accordance with the environmental policy (see Section 5.2.1.2).
+Information on UT-Battelle's 2024 compliance status, activities, and accomplishments is presented in Section 5.3.